For in-depth information about individual degree offerings, visit the Programs of Study page.

 Yes.
 Please contact Gayle Bisesi, director of music admission, by email or phone at (630) 617-3524.
 Professor Bisesi will arrange this complimentary lesson for you.
 These lessons are available only to high school seniors and transfer students interested in majoring in music.

 For music majors, lessons are taken just like classes, as long as there is space in the student’s schedule.
-The only added fee is the $50 applied music fee charged once per semester.
+The only added fee is the $100 applied music fee for credit lessons and $200 applied music fee for non-credit lessons charged once per semester.